 In light of the Government’s roadmap, an increasing number of employees may wish to book holidays around the same time.
 England’s roadmap reads that, if coronavirus data proves favourable, all restrictions will be lifted in the country no earlier than 21 June 2021.
 It’s likely that most annual leave bookings may fall towards this period.

-As an employer you have flexibility to refuse annual leave requests.
+As an employer, you have the flexibility to refuse annual leave requests.
 You may also decide when leave can or cannot be taken, and how it is taken.
 With that in mind, you may let your employees reserve their annual leave until the summer months.
 This will mean you will need to think carefully about how your business needs will be prioritised.

 Managing leave requests